 - “Who Pooped in the Park?
 Scat and Tracks for Kids” Written by Gary D. Robson and Illustrated by Robert Rath

-Knowing that Death Valley is an International Dark Sky Park, we also brought out our telescope to do some practice at home, hoping the comparison between our light filled neighborhood and the campsite would be noticeable.
-It was an improvement, but would have been even better if we were able to venture out into the park at night.
+Knowing that Death Valley is an International Dark Sky Park, we also brought out our telescope to do some practice at home, hoping the comparison between our light-filled neighborhood and the campsite would be noticeable.
+It was an improvement but would have been even better if we were able to venture out into the park at night.

-If you have Star Wars fans at home, I would definitely watch some of the Tatooine scenes filmed at Death Valley and incorporate some of them into your plans as well!
+On a related note, if you have Star Wars fans at home, I would definitely watch some of the Tatooine scenes filmed at Death Valley and incorporate some of them into your plans as well!